The original, independent guide to Lisbon

 The original Pastel de Nata (called a Pastel de Belém) was created by the Fábrica Pastéis de Belém bakery over 150 years ago, and today this bakery can produce up to 40,000 tarts per day.
 The exact Pastel de Belém recipe is a closely guarded secret, and all other imitations (which are as equally tasty) are referred to as Pastel de Nata.

-Insight: Attached to the Fábrica Pastéis de Belém bakery is a large and chaotic café, and is the best setting to try a Pastel de Belém
+Insight: Attached to the Fábrica Pastéis de Belém bakery is a large and chaotic café, and this is the best setting to try a Pastel de Belém.

-The Cristo Rei statue towers above the southern banks of the Tejo Estuary and has his hands extended as if blessing the city.
-This statue has many similarities to the Christ the Redeemer statue in Rio de Janeiro, and this is true as the Brazilian monument inspired Cardinal Patriarch during his visit in 1934.
+The Cristo Rei statue towers above the southern banks of the Tejo Estuary and is one of the most prominent monuments in Lisbon.
+This statue has many similarities to the Christ the Redeemer statue in Rio de Janeiro, and this is true as the Brazilian monument inspired the Portuguese statue.

-Apart from being a distractive landmark, the Cristo Rei statue is the one of the best viewpoints of Lisbon.
-There is a viewing terrace at 82m, and when combined with the 133m high cliffs, the view is unrivalled.
+Apart from being a distractive landmark, the Cristo Rei statue provides one of the best viewpoints of Lisbon, with unrivalled views of the suspension bridge and city.

-Insider tip: The Cristo Rei statue can be reached via the ferry from Cais do Sodré to Cacilhas (then by bus from Cacilhas to the statue), and this short ferry ride is an enjoyable activity.
+Insider tip: The statue can be easily and inexpensively travelled to by public transport; there is a ferry from Cais do Sodré to Cacilhas and then by bus from Cacilhas to the Cristo Rei statue.
+The ferry ride is an enjoyable activity.

 Related articles: Cristo Rei statue - Lisbon ferry guide

 The Oceanário de Lisboa is one of the greatest aquariums in Europe, and specialises in oceanic life.
-There are four tanks depicting the world’s four oceans, while the colossal central tank holds a variety of species from sharks to rays and shoaling fish.
+There are four giant tanks depicting the world’s four oceans, while the colossal central tank holds a plethora of species; from sharks to rays and shoaling fish.

-The unique aspect to the four oceanic tanks is that they can be viewed from above and below the water level, and cleverly integrates penguins, sea otters with deeper dwelling fish.
-Oceanário de Lisboa will fascinate adults and children alike, and is the best family activity in Lisbon.
+The unique aspect of the four oceanic tanks is that they can be viewed from above and below the water level, and this cleverly integrates penguins, sea otters with deeper dwelling oceanic fish.
+The Oceanário de Lisboa will fascinate adults and children alike, and is the best family activity in Lisbon.

-Insight: The Oceanário de Lisboa is based in the Parque das Nações, the modern side to historic Lisbon, and is a great area to spend half a day.
+Insight: The Oceanário de Lisboa is based in the Parque das Nações, the ultra-modern side to historic Lisbon, and is an interesting district to visit for half a day.

 Related articles: Parque das Nações

-Insider tip: There can be very long queues to enter the actual monastery, but the adjoining church is as stunning and is without the queues or entrance fee.
+Insider tip: There can be very long queues to enter the monastery, but the adjoining church is as decorative, and is without the queues or entrance fee.